faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

     ![](images/new/T4S1-0106.png)

-    > **Note:** When prompted click on **Allow** to let the agent run and implement the modernization tasks.
+    > **Note:** When prompted, click on **Allow** to let the agent run and implement the modernization tasks.
 This process may take approximately 30–40 minutes to complete.

     > **Note:** Do not interrupt while provisioning scripts, migration scripts, or code transformation tasks are running.

-1. Note in the above prompt we have specifically asked the agent to **not provision infrastructure or deploy the application yet**, as we want to focus on code changes and framework upgrades in this step, and the infrastructure provisioning and deployment will be covered in the next tasks.
+1. Note in the above prompt, we have specifically asked the agent to **not provision infrastructure or deploy the application yet**, as we want to focus on code changes and framework upgrades in this step, and the infrastructure provisioning and deployment will be covered in the next tasks.

 1. During execution, GitHub Copilot **may** generate or update the following files: